tamagui/tamagui/next.md

 ---

+- data-disable-theme is being passed down on web snapshots

 - 2.0 = redo/remove ThemeableStack
 - v3 themes: all of the focus styles in the default v3 config are kind of wack
 - activeTheme props for all components